adityasurana/How-to-build-humanoid-robot-Gyani2.0/README.md

 (4) Now the audio is played using VLC media player present in the system.

-(5) Actions are also predefined accordingly to the response of any query,
+(5) Actions are also predefined accordingly to the response of any query, if response contain action:-

+   (a) Recognise me - then face recognition code will be executed.
+For face recognition I have used opencv and face_recognition                               libraries.
+The face_encodings in '.dat' format files are pre stored on the system.